zynewave/podium-library/Guides/podium-guide.md

 *   [](#cmd.project.content.newfolder)**New &Folder...**: Opens the properties dialog for a new folder object.
 The new empty folder is inserted at the bottom of the list.
 If your project contains a large number of arrangements and sounds, you may find it useful to organize them into folders.
 *   [](#cmd.project.content.newarrangement)**New &Arrangement...**: Opens the properties dialog for a new arrangement object.
 After the arrangement is created it is opened in the arrangement editor.
 *   [](#cmd.project.content.newsound)**New &Sound...**: Opens the properties dialog for a new sound object.
 After the sound is created it is opened in the sound editor.
 Creating new sounds is only necessary if you want to record directly in the sound editor.
 Recording audio in the arrangement editor will automatically create new sounds.
-If you want to edit an existing sound file, you should use the **Import File...** command, or drag the sound file onto the project page or onto a track in an arrangement editor.
+If you want to edit an existing sound file, you should use the **Import Media...** command, or drag the sound file onto the project page or onto a track in an arrangement editor.
-*   [](#cmd.project.content.importfile)**Import File...**: Various types of media files can be imported to create either arrangement or sound objects.
+*   [](#cmd.project.content.importmedia)**Import Media...**: Various types of media files can be imported to create either arrangement or sound objects.
 Importing a sound file (.wav or .aif) will create a sound object that links to the sound file.
 Importing a MIDI file (.mid) will create an arrangement.
 The tracks in the arrangement will be set up with the first available instrument in the device list that matches the MIDI channel numbers specified in the MIDI file.
 Note that you can also import MIDI files by dragging and dropping them onto tracks, but in that case only the first note or curve sequence in the MIDI file will be imported onto the track.

 ### <a name="toc.contentlistmenu"></a>2.6.5.
 Content List Menu